-The HealthAdvocacy™ Program: It’s Our Health promotes health for people with disabilities to increase understanding of the health care experiences and needs of adolescents with IDD (Evidence-informed).
+The HealthAdvocacy™ Program: It’s Our Health promotes health equity for people with disability (Evidence-informed Training).

-You can use My Health Visit to talk with your health care provider about your health.
+The My Health Visit brochure can be used to work with your healthcare provider about your health.

-HealthAdvocacy™ Program is an evidence-based 3-hour training aims to increase understanding of the health care experiences and the needs of adolescents and young adults with DD among health care professionals.
+HealthAdvocacy™ Program is an evidence-based 2-hour training aims to increase understanding of the health care experiences and the needs of adolescents and young adults with DD among health care professionals.

 $50/person (min 6 attendees);